The Institute of Open Adoption Studies pursues an active, applied-research partnership with a focus on:

-To date, there has been very limited Australian research into children’s outcomes in different placement types, including open adoption, Kinship care, guardianship and other permanency orders.
-The Institute is commencing proof of concept work in collaboration with NSW Family and Community Services and NGOs in the Children in Care Collective to develop a survey for families post-orders in open adoption and guardianship.
-This work will contribute to a greater understanding of the impacts of different permanency pathways for children in out-of-home care, relevant to the Australian cultural and policy environment.
+To date, there has been very limited Australian research into children’s outcomes in different placement types, including open adoption, kinship care, guardianship and other permanency orders.
+The Institute is commencing proof of concept work in collaboration with the NSW Department of Communities and Justice and NGOs in the Children in Care Collective to develop a survey for families post-orders in open adoption and guardianship.
+This work will contribute to a greater understanding of the need for ongoing placement supports and the impacts of different permanency pathways for children in out-of-home care, relevant to the Australian cultural and policy environment.

 Conducted in 2018, this qualitative research study aimed to understand what helps children in permanent care in NSW and their families to build long-term connections with birth relatives by exploring the perspectives of children, carers and birth parents.
 We used qualitative, arts-based methods to explore the views of children aged eight years and over, birth parents and permanent carers (adoptive parents, guardians, kinship and foster carers).

 The study focused on south-west and western Sydney, the Illawarra district, the Hunter, Dubbo and surrounding areas.
 We are currently finalising a report and several journal articles on this data, as well as a series of research briefs.